Osama bin Laden's house in Khartoum: Description

 Richard Miniter describes the house as follows:

 On El Meshtal Street, a visitor finds bin Laden's walled compound.
 The exterior walls are pink and faded to filth.
 The house is not the most opulent in this Sudanese version of Bel Air.
 It is a vaguely Art Deco affair, three stories high, with a ridge running up its front.
 Everything about the exterior of the house indicates comfort.
 An aluminium-frame walkway topped with thin wooden slats assures shade from the driveway to the front door.
 Air conditioners hum.

 The house was secured with a compound wall, painted pink but faded.
 At the sides of the house are a series of walled-in compounds.
-This house was much more spacious and comfortable than the houses he lived in Afghanistan and Pakistan and bin Laden kept his office on second floor.
+This house was much more spacious and comfortable than the houses he lived in Afghanistan and Pakistan and bin Laden kept his office on the second floor.
 He would even meet people in the open yard in front of his house.
 He also owned guest houses across the street which he purchased as homes for his top officers.

 It is also said that bin Laden lived a very simple life.
 He owned no vehicles, and used no modern home appliances such as a refrigerator or air conditioner.
 He was reportedly also involved in experimental farming including Al-Damazin Farms.
 As of 2011 the gate to bin Laden's old house was tightly shut, and the unkempt garden and wild tree branches growing over the wall stand out in such a wealthy, well-maintained part of the city.